Kidada Jones

-Kidada Ann Jones (/kɪ'dɑːdə/ kih-DAH-də; born March 22, 1974) is an American actress, model, wardrobe stylist and fashion designer.
+Kidada Ann Jones (/kɪ'dɑːdə/ kih-DAH-də) is an American actress, model, wardrobe stylist, and fashion designer.
 She works as a designer for The Walt Disney Company, and has a line there known as Kidada for Disney Couture.
 Jones is a daughter of record producer Quincy Jones and actress Peggy Lipton.

 Early life and education

 The elder daughter of the marriage between composer/arranger Quincy Jones and actress Peggy Lipton, Jones was born in Los Angeles, California.
 She is Jewish on her mother's side, and African-American on her father's side.
 Lipton's parents were Harold Lipton, a corporate lawyer, and Rita Benson, an artist.

 Jones was raised in Bel-Air with her younger sister Rashida, who is an actress and screenwriter.
 After her parents divorced when she was eleven, Jones lived with her father and her sister lived with their mother.
 Jones attended the Los Angeles Fashion Institute for Design and Merchandising and left at age 19 to work with the designer Tommy Hilfiger.